keenlycode/shelfdb/README.md

 ```

 ### filter(_filter_)
-Filter objects by function or lambda and return `iterator object` to be used with _loop_
+Filter objects by function or lambda.
 #### args:
-_filter_ = function or lambda to match entries
+_filter_ = function or lambda to match entries.
 #### example:
 Get users which user['name'] contains 'in' in any position.